SolanaO/Elements-of-Machine-Learning/README.md

 Projects required for the Machine Learning Engineer Nanodegree from Udacity.
 The program teaches you how to build machine learning models and apply them to data sets in fields like finance, healthcare, education, and more.
 This is a one term program spread over 6 months.

-## Exploring the Titanic Survival Data

-_Project 0_: Use Pandas and Numpy are used to analyze a real dataset of passengers on the Titanic.
-Based on this information, the survival of the passengers is predicted.
-This is an introductory project.

-## Model Evaluation Validation: Predicting Boston Housing Prices
+## Model Evaluation and Validation: Predicting Boston Housing Prices

 _Project 1_: Use Scikit-Learn and regression to analyze a real dataset of housing prices in Boston.
 Build and optimize a model to predict the price of houses, based on their features.

 I evaluate the performance and predictive power of a model that has been trained and tested on data collected from homes in suburbs of Boston, Massachusetts and available on [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/index.php).
 A model trained on this data that is seen as a good fit could then be used to make certain predictions about the monetary value of a home.
-This model would prove to be invaluable for someone like a real estate agent who could make use of such information on a daily basis.

 _The model uses a Decision Tree Algorithm.
 The work is done on a template Jupyter Notebook provided by Udacity.
 The code is written in Python 3 using NumPy and Pandas._